open-policy-agent/opa/docs/book/configuration.md

 | `services[_].credentials.client_tls.private_key` | `string` | No | The path to the private key of the client certificate. |
 | `services[_].credentials.client_tls.private_key_passphrase` | `string` | No | The passphrase to use for the private key. |

+> Services can be defined as an array or object.
+When defined as an object, the
+> object keys override the `services[_].name` fields.

 ## Miscellaenous

 | Field | Type | Required | Description |